-Above-ground pool filters can use three different types of media to remove particles from the water: diatomaceous earth (D.E.), cartridge, or sand.
+Above-ground pool filters can use three different types of media to remove particles from the water: DE, cartridge, or sand.

-- Cartridge filters aren’t as effective as D.E. filters but still perform well.
+- Cartridge filters aren’t as effective as DE filters but still perform well.
 They use a standard filter cartridge that fits inside the filter.
 As water passes through the filter, it removes contaminants as small as 10 to 15 microns, which is tiny but still visible to the human eye.
 This includes dirt and tiny insects but not oils, bacteria, or viruses.
-Cartridge filters aren’t as effective as D.E. but are popular because they are easy to maintain.
-Whereas D.E. requires the user to backwash the system once a month, cartridges can simply be removed and replaced about once every 2 weeks.
+Cartridge filters aren’t as effective as DE but are popular because they are easy to maintain.
+Whereas DE requires you to backwash the system once a month, cartridges can simply be removed and replaced about once every 2 weeks.

-Most manufacturers rate their pool filters by flow rate, which is the amount of water they can filter in an hour.
-Pumps also have a flow rate, which is directly related to the horsepower of the motor.
+Most manufacturers rate their swimming pool filters by flow rate, which is the amount of water they can filter in an hour.
+Pool pumps also have a flow rate, which is directly related to the horsepower of the motor.
 A pump and filter should operate no more than 8 hours each day to avoid straining the pump and filter and running up the electric bill.
-They should be able to turn over all the water in a pool once during that period.
+They should be able to turn over all the water in a swimming pool once during that period.

-- A pump with 1 horsepower produces a flow rate of about 3,000 GPH (gallons per hour), while a 1.5-horsepower pump has a flow rate of about 4,000 GPH.
+- A pump with 1 horsepower produces a flow rate of about 3,000 GPH, while a 1.5-horsepower pump has a flow rate of about 4,000 GPH.

-- A pump between .75 and 1.5 horsepower is typically enough to handle any in-ground pool.
+- A pump between 0.75 and 1.5 horsepower is typically enough to handle any inground pool.

 - A 1.5-horsepower pump is suitable for larger pools of up to 60,000 gallons.